martinpoljak/fluent-query/README.md

 Fluent Query
 ============

-**Fluent Query** is cool way how to write SQL queries.
-And general way how to convert series of method calls to string query in an universal and system independent manner.
+**Fluent Query** is cool way how to write SQL queries and general way how to convert series of method calls to string query in an universal and system independent manner.
 It may sounds like a piece of magic, but it works.
 It's inspired by [Dibi][1].